Style Transfer

 1. Neural Style Transfer

-Neural style transfer (NST) is a technique in computer vision and image synthesis that generates a new image by combining the content of one image with the style of another.
-The content image defines the spatial layout and objects, while the style image contributes color, texture, and brushstroke patterns.
+Neural Style Transfer (NST) is a technique in computer vision and image synthesis that generates a new image by combining the content of one image with the style of another.
+The content image defines the spatial layout and semantic structure of objects, while the style image contributes color, texture, and brushstroke patterns.

 1.1.
 Problem Definition